 The on-chip Brown-out Detection circuit will monitor the V{DD} level during operation by comparing it to a fixed trigger level.
 The trigger level for the BOD can be selected by fuses.
-If BOD is unused in the application, it is forced to a configured level in order to ensure safe operation during chip erase.
+If BOD is unused in the application it is forced to a minimum level in order to ensure a safe operation during internal Reset and chip erase.